SKelliher/OllamaSummaryChatbot/ProjectStatus.md

     * DB should allow searches based on incomplete status, by added date, created date, length and author

 # To Do List - Complete
+* Add program to read VideoIDList output from YTDownloadPlayList
+    * parse it to extract VideoIDs
+    * For each VideoID retrieve associated parsed Block File
+    * Send to SummaryBot to create a summary file